Salomons - CCCU

 Who can apply:

-Applicants must be eligible for GBC at the point of applying.
+You must be eligible for GBC at time of application.

-Applicants must not be formally registered (or re-sitting exams) for another programme of study at the start of our course (last week in September).
+You must not be formally registered (or re-sitting exams) for another qualification at the start of our course (last week in September).

 Qualifications: